↑

 • Rinse potatoes and cut off any bad spots.
 I leave the potato skin on for more flavor.

-• Cut the potatoes in half or quarters, and make sure the potato chunks are all about the same size so they're all done simultaneously.
+• Cut the potatoes in half or quarters, and make sure the chunks are all about the same size so they cook evenly.

 • Put the potatoes into a stockpot and fill the pot until the potatoes are just covered.